chanzuckerberg/shasta-docker/HowToBuildNewImage.md

 2. Edit `shasta-docker/x86_64/wrapper.py` & `shasta-docker/aarch64/wrapper.py` to add the new Shasta release version number (at two places in each file).

 3. Edit `shasta-docker/x86_64/Makefile` & `shasta-docker/aarch64/Makefile` to bump the `shasta_version` to the next integer.
-This is the docker image/package veresion and is unrelated to the Shasta version.
+This is the docker image/package version and is unrelated to the Shasta version.

 4. Commit the changes and push them upstream.